How to Calculate & Recover Lost Wages After a Car Accident in Arkansas

 If another person caused the crash, their insurance company should reimburse you for lost wages and loss of future earnings.
 If the other driver does not have insurance, then you will need to turn to your own UIM/UM coverage.

-There are exceptions to every rule, however.
+However, there are exceptions to every rule.
 Due to the complexities surrounding compensation and liability after a crash, it is important to speak to an experienced Arkansas car accident lawyer immediately.

 After a car accident, you may be able to collect compensation for lost wages.
 In your personal injury claim, “lost wages” refers to the money your employer would have paid you if your accident had not occurred.
 If your accident occurred because of another person’s negligence, losing this income is not fair.
 You should not have to miss paychecks because of hospitalizations, doctor’s visits, and rehabilitation.

 The at-fault driver owes this money to you.
 However, before you can collect lost wages from time you missed at work, your Arkansas personal injury lawyer must establish the following:

 - That you were involved in an accident